 Know your risk.
 If you’ve lived in a tornado-prone region for any length of time, you are likely already aware of the risk and potential damage the storms can cause.
 Understand the orientation of your home.
 Is your home at the bottom of a hill or incline, thus at higher risk for flooding?
 Is your home near a densely forested area, thus in the immediate path of uprooted trees?
-Depending on the exact location of your home, you may need supplemental flood insurance or other additional coverage.
+Depending on the exact location of your home, you may need supplemental flood insurance or other additional coverage - especially in places prone to extreme weather like Kansas City, MO.
 If you’re unsure if you may need additional coverage, the Federal Emergency Management Agency (FEMA) offers a Flood Map Service Center, and search for your specific address.

 Make sure you’re covered.
 Most homeowners insurance policies cover damage from tornadoes and hurricanes and other structures on your property like tool sheds and carports.
 However, if you own many valuable artworks or electronics, for example, check that your supplemental policies cover the replacement costs of these items, versus reimbursement only for the “actual cash value,” which covers the depreciated value only.